 55.3 Eve Deceived.
 In the Garden of Eden, Eve was deceived and so fell into transgression; Adam also sinned, but was not deceived.
 Because of the woman being deceived, when the man was not deceived, a woman should not teach or exercise authority over a man.

 55.4 Female Ministry.
 While born-again women have vital ministries in the church because of their spiritual gifts, and are of equal value to men in the eyes of God, God left distinct commands for women to follow regarding their activities in the church.
 A believer with The Spiritual Gift of Teaching may have a ministry of teaching believers about the proper role of women in the church, and the need for women not teach men or exercise authority over men.
-Women must quietly receive instruction with entire submissiveness (see also 1 Corinthians 14:34-36, page 1806).
+Women must quietly receive instruction with entire submissiveness (see also 1 Corinthians 14:34-36).

 Section Fifty Six

 The Teaching Ministry of Disturbing the Religious Establishment